databox/engineering-challenge/README.md

 ---

 ## Submission instructions
+- We expect the solution to be submitted within one week, unless agreed otherwise.
 - Provide a link to a Git repository with your solution
 - Include:
   - Instructions to run the service